Back to work

 Overview01/

 Brand identity for Minofmeer, a furniture and craft studio in Taiwan.
-Complete visual system: mark construction, color, typography, pattern language, packaging, exhibition materials, brand guidelines, and portfolio website, refined continuously over ten years.
+Complete visual system: logo construction, color, type selection, brand guidelines, and a visual language that works across print and digital.

 Role

 Co-founder and creative lead.
-Defined the Minofmeer manifesto and shaped it into a brand system: creative direction, brand guidelines, and every visual asset.
+Defined Minofmeer's manifesto and shaped it into the brand system: creative direction, brand guidelines, and all visual assets.

 Team